boxyhq/website/blog/2022-07-26-developer-first-security-sucks-automate-product-security.md

 While some security tools for developers have started to appear, it is still early days.
 The ecosystem needs solutions to automate security for developers and most importantly, that is reliable.
 Our hypothesis is that the most important products will come from the open-source community; they have a genuine interest in supporting and empowering developers.

-We are consolidating a list of reliable open source developer-first security tools for security, if you know of a project we should consider, or if you would like to have access to this list, please send me an email: sama@boxyhq.com or/and help us spread the word! 🙌
+We are consolidating a list of reliable open source developer-first security tools for security, if you know of a project we should consider, or if you would like to have access to this list, please send me an [email](mailto:sama@boxyhq.com) or/and help us spread the word! 🙌

 ![Security risks everywhere](/img/blog/security-sucks-meme.jpeg)